adamdjbrett/doctrineofdiscovery.org/_includes/snip/import.md

 #### [Colonial Words Creating Worlds](#C114)

 - Randy Kritkausky, ECOLOGIA, "Untangling Ourselves from The Doctrine of Discovery"
-- Vincent Stanzione, Independent Writer, Researcher, Translator, "Subjugation of the Popol Wuj: the Translation-Appropriation of the Ancient Word"
 - Jonathan Brackens, University of Massachusetts School of Law, "The Hays Between Scroggs and Smith: A Quantitative Integrative Review of Personal Jurisdiction In Romans 1 Legal Exegesis And Its Racial Implications On Christian Gentile Homonegative Doctrines"
 - Victor Valle, California Polytechnic State University, *Toward a Poetics of Chile...in another Mexico*